NidhiNivedita6/Shoptronics/README.md

 # Shoptronics
-Shoptronics is an e-commerce website built using ReactJS, Redux and Fetch API.
+Shoptronics is an e-commerce website being built using ReactJS, Redux and Fetch API.